-Hearing those stories, there was no room to consider the thought that the “badness” of these kids was caused by the nature of their DNA — “nurture” and environment was the cause behind their troubled and criminal ways.
+Hearing those stories, there was no room to consider the thought that the “badness” of these kids was caused by the nature of their DNA — “nurture” and the environment was the cause of their troubled and criminal ways.
 All that these kids (and myself) were doing was mimicking behaviors modeled by the adults in their lives, or they had picked up behaviors that allowed them to “cope” and survive.

 Bottom line: They weren’t bad.
-They were just doing what they knew, or doing what they had to do.
+They were just doing what they knew or doing what they had to do.

 Group home kid or not, we’re all stuck thinking and behaving in ways that we may be completely unaware of.
 Because this stuff is burned into the deepest recesses of our subconscious.
 And we don’t know it until we experience the unknown or unseen (like, say, with relationships — but more on that later).

-That can be a real pain, because discovering the unknown requires us to learn as we go.
+That can be a real pain because discovering the unknown requires us to learn as we go.
 We have to be willing to change everything about ourselves; thoughts, behavior, ideas, beliefs — even ideas about ideas, and beliefs about beliefs.
 Everything!
 Because we only know what we know, and we won’t know what we don’t know until we finally get to know the unknown.